 How We Started

-This solution was built from the community and for the community.
-WECA is a founding member of Wisconsin Partners, a multi-sector coalition, whose purpose is to develop broad and deep relationships in order to build more vibrant communities across the state.
-Several years ago, Wisconsin Partners launched a series of community conversations in the Vernon and Monroe County region leading to the development of the ongoing effort now known as Kickapoo Conversations, a citizen-based forum envisioning the future of this region.
-Members of this group include schools, churches, youth, government and nonprofit organizations, and business leaders from both small and large area employers.
-These conversations sought to answer the question: how can we improve access to quality child care in our region?
-The innovative model of the Wisconsin Early Education Shared Services Network (WEESSN) was born and then generously funded by the Healthier Wisconsin Partnership Project (HWPP) grant from A Healthier Wisconsin Endowment to pilot in this region.
+WEESSN was built from the community and for the community.
+WECA is a founding member of Wisconsin Partners, a multi-sector coalition, which develops broad and deep relationships to build more vibrant communities across the state.
+Several years ago, Wisconsin Partners launched a series of community conversations in the Vernon and Monroe counties, which led to the development of the ongoing effort now known as Kickapoo Conversations, a citizen-based forum envisioning the future of this region.
+Members of Kickapoo Conversations include schools, churches, youth, government and nonprofit organizations, and business leaders from small and large area employers.
+These conversations sought to answer the question: How can we improve access to quality child care in our region?
+The innovative model of the Wisconsin Early Education Shared Services Network (WEESSN) was born through these conversations and then generously funded by the Healthier Wisconsin Partnership Project (HWPP) grant from A Healthier Wisconsin Endowment to pilot in this region.

 Once it was clear the pilot was working, WECA secured additional funding to expand WEESSN Tier 3 to a number of counties in southern Wisconsin.
 In the fall 2021, with generous funding from the Wisconsin Department of Children and Families, WEESSN services expanded into three tiers of engagement.
 Our deep level of services in Tier 3 remained regionally bound to counties in which WEESSN had deep community relationships and employed staff to work locally.
 Tiers 1 and Tier 2 were created to serve providers anywhere in the state through virtual connections.
 In January 2022, all three tiers of services became fully accessible to Spanish speaking providers.